tristandatascience/llm_zoomcamp_project/README.md

   `git clone https://github.com/your-username/rag-chatbot.git`
   `cd rag-chatbot`

+2. Make the entrypoint script for Ollama executable:

+  `chmod +x frontend/entrypoint.sh`

-2. Build Docker images:
+3. Build Docker images:

   `docker-compose build`

-3. Start the containers:
+4. Start the containers:

   `docker-compose up -d`

-4. Access the user interface:
+5. Access the user interface:
   Open your browser and go to `http://localhost:8501`

+6. wait at least 5 minutes for all containers to be launched, otherwise the front will return a connection error to the services

 ## Usage